Amicable Grant: Short term

 Trouble was inevitable and indeed, even anticipated, for the Commons were financially exhausted; the forced 'loans' of 1522–1523 had not been repaid and the subsidy of 1523 was still being collected.
+Unlike the "loans" of 1522–1523 there were no promises of a return on payment from this new toll.
 Archbishop Warham reported on 12 April that he found the Kentish clergy 'not inclined to the grant' and that the heads of the religious houses had answered 'that they cannot contribute as required'.
 At Ely they said they would gladly sell their cattle and goods 'but no man in the country has money to buy or lend'.
 Discontent reached dangerous levels across England.
 In Essex, Kent, Norfolk, Warwickshire, and Huntingdonshire, the grant provoked reactions ranging from reluctance to outright refusal.
-It provoked an open rebellion in Suffolk and a taxpayer strike, which spread to the borders of Essex and Cambridgeshire.
+The Duke of Suffolk was able to collect the payments of the grant from the wealthy clothiers of Suffolk county.
+Though this led to the clothiers having to return home and inform their workers that they could no longer afford to keep paying them for their labor.
+This in part helped to provoke an open rebellion in Suffolk and a taxpayer strike, which spread to the borders of Essex and Cambridgeshire.
 In the most serious rebellion in England since 1497, 10,000 men converged on the major trading town of Lavenham.
 An eyewitness reported that the militants only failed because loyal townsmen led by Sir John Spring had removed the clappers from the bells of Lavenham church, which were to have been rung to signal the start of the uprising.

 The rebellion was eventually crushed by the Dukes of Norfolk and Suffolk, but the rebels had made their point.
-Wolsey was forced to abandon the Grant and reduce the payments for the 1523 subsidy.
-Discontent in London prompted Henry to halve demands to save some of the tax, before abandoning it altogether.
+Discontent in London prompted Henry to halve the demands to save some of the tax, before deciding to abandon it altogether.
+The Tudor government was also forced to reduce the payments for the 1523 subsidy in order to quell the outrage.
 At the end of May, the rising's ringleaders were brought before the Star Chamber and pardoned.
 Wolsey led an ostentatious ceremony of reconciliation, begging the king for pardon for his fellow Suffolk men, even supplying them with more than enough cash to cover their time in gold and a piece of silver.

+This "benevolence" perhaps could have been successful if the funds were truly collected from benevolent donors instead of being extorted from an already impoverished people.
+That said, it would only have been able to be successful in the sense that it might have collected some amount of money and not created revolts but it never would have been able to collect the amount of money needed to sustain a French invasion this way.